DIT524-V17/group-7/Testing/README.txt

 ------------------------------
 Pre-requirements
 ------------------------------
-Java and android added to your PATH
+Be able to use java, android and git commands in the command line.
+This can be done by adding them to your PATH.
 This is done by opening your system environment variables.
 	2. Press edit variables.
 	3. For android add: